 RoboTeam Twente does not just want to innovate, we want to play a key role in inspiring our audience about the wonders of technology.
 Our robots might be small, but that does not stop us from dreaming big and enabling future generations to get inspired by our dreams.

-In order to have a team of eleven robots play against teams of eleven robots from different student teams from all over the world, we need students with different study backgrounds to help us achieve this.
-Either by keeping the overview as management, or by working on the technical part and actually creating the robot.
+To field a team of eleven robots to compete against student teams from around the world, we need students from diverse backgrounds to help make it happen.
+You could contribute by overseeing the project as part of the management team or by working on the technical aspects and helping build the robot.

-The four wheels of the robot, located at a 30॰ and 60॰ angle can all be steered independently of each other.
-Our wheels are omnidirectional wheels, where every wheel has 25 perpendicular sub-wheels, which enables the robot to drive in all directions.
-This makes our robot turn at a very rapid pace and provides us with a top speed of 8.5 m/s!
+The robot’s four wheels, angled at 30° and 60°, can each be steered independently.
+These are omnidirectional wheels, with each wheel containing 25 perpendicular sub-wheels, allowing the robot to move in all directions.
+This design gives our robot swift turning capability and a top speed of 8.5 m/s!

 RoboTeam Twente wants to inspire our audience and spread the word on the wonders of robotics and programming.
 In order to achieve this, we offer workshops for all ages and programming levels.
 During the workshops, participants will be building and programming their own robots from scratch!
 With fun challenges and small competitions the workshops are engaging for everyone.
 Whether you have never programmed before, or are an expert software developer, the workshops are adaptive and interesting for any level.

 The workshops are given by using mBots.
 MBots are very user-friendly build-your-self robots.
 They have several different sensors with which they can sense the world around them.
 They can be programmed either using a drag and drop interface.
-This is a very intuitive and easy to grasp way of getting started very quickly with building your own robot.
-Another way the robots can be programmed is the programming language C to program the Arduino located in the mBot.
-With the use of a library we developed ourselves, it is very easy to get started while still using a full on programming language.
+This is a very intuitive and easy way to get started quickly with building your own robot.